Winner: 2013’s Blog of the Year #5

 “Can you give us some examples?”

 After this we usually sit quietly for a fair bit as they stare at their paper but don’t write much of anything down.
 Often I’ll see the person who planned to leave looking at their partner’s list of bowl-marbles.
-“What if we’re having trouble doing this?
+They sometimes say things like, “What if we’re having trouble doing this?
 What does that mean?”

 “It might mean you’re already with a person that’s a good match for you.”

-They usually don’t know.“The reason it was okay back when you got married was because you weren’t taking the vase for granted.
+“The reason it was okay back when you got married was because you weren’t taking the vase for granted.
 You were filled with positive, respectful and enthusiastic thoughts about the marbles in the vase.
-You discussed the marbles in the vase with your friends.
-You weren’t focusing on the bowl much at all.
-But now you only talk to your friends about your partner’s bowl-marbles.

 “Can you see?
 Falling in love is to look admiringly on someone’s vase.
 Falling out of love is to look judgmentally at their bowl.
 But if you’re going to do that, should your partner do it too?
-Bottom line, you both have bowls so your partner has to deal with you too.
+Bottom line, you both have bowls so our partners have to deal with our bowls too.
 A bowl’s a bowl.
 It doesn’t matter what’s in it.
 It’s the fact that it’s there at all.

 Accepting those facts is what keeps 90% of the people I see together.
 They didn’t realize that they secretly assumed that their life would improve if they left, even though there was no good reason to think that.
 Computer dating can cause this, because it gives us this notion that if this person doesn’t work out, then there’s a list of other people to choose from.
 But that list is as much a list of bowls as it is a list of vases.
 So be careful what you wish for.

 Ask yourself what your partner’s vase is filled with.
 Invest yourself in that and you will fall in love all over again.
 You’ll still have to wrestle with their bowl, but it’s important to remember that they have to wrestle with yours too.
-Because of the people who did choose to leave, an awful lot of them found that their future partners weren’t as accepting of their bowl as their previous partner had been.
+Of the people who did choose to leave, an awful lot of them later ironically discovered that their future partners weren’t as accepting of their bowl as their previous partner had been.

 Go focus on what you like about your partner.
 If you do that and you still feel like you’d rather be alone or risk trying someone else then that’s fine.
-Just don’t go thinking that you can replace them with a relationship that doesn’t include two bowls of marbles.
-Because that’s just not how the universe works.
+Just don’t go thinking that you can replace them with a relationship that doesn’t include two bowls of marbles, because that is just not how the universe works.